ibexa/documentation-developer/docs/guide/search/extend_solr.md

 ### Custom result extractor

-You must also create a result extractor, which implements  `EzSystems\EzPlatformSolrSearchEngine\ResultExtractor\AggregationResultExtractor` that transforms raw aggregation results from Solr into `AggregationResult` objects:
+You must also create a result extractor, which implements  `Ibexa\Solr\ResultExtractor\AggregationResultExtractor` that transforms raw aggregation results from Solr into `AggregationResult` objects:

 ``` php